Open Accessibility Menu

 • Warm gel will be placed on the breast area.
 This will help with the transmission of the sound waves.

-• You may feel slight pressure on the breast as the transducer is moved.
+• You might feel slight pressure on the breast as the transducer is moved.
 You may be asked to lie in different positions or hold your breast briefly as images are obtained.

 Getting the Results